 - Proven experience in data analysis, information management and reporting.

 - Good experience in developing of consultancy services ToRs.

 - Anticipates problems and regularly provides solutions.

-- The ability to manage and supervise partners, consultants, and contractors
+- Ability to manage and supervise partners, consultants and contractors

 - Ability to work well as a member of a team under rapidly changing circumstances, heavy workload, and wide-ranging roles and responsibilities E.g.in the case of emergency or/and internal transitions